Providing modern off-grid solar solutions to increase access to sustainable electricity

 - In Fiscal Year 2021, the Gender and Energy Program and Lighting Global co-led the production of the Toolkit for Gender Equality in the Off-Grid Solar Sector.
 This toolkit, launched during the second quarter of Fiscal Year 2022, describes various ways to close gaps within the off-grid sector regarding entrepreneurship, jobs, and at the consumer level.
 The report distills findings from an extensive literature review, a global stocktaking exercise, key informant interviews, and case study reviews.

 - PAYG Policy Toolkit was developed for government policymakers, development agencies, and development practitioners interested in identifying policy approaches to support the scale of Off-Grid Solar solutions, including pay-as-you-go (PAYG).
 Government policies can help or hinder the growth of Off-Grid Solar and PAYG.
 In the case of PAYG products, relevant policies reach beyond the energy sector to telecommunications and financial services and broader issues such as data privacy and consumer protection.
-This toolkit facilitates inter-ministerial dialogues to create a coordinated policy environment that supports consumers using Off-Grid Solar to meet their electrification needs. and the kit is undergoing a twelve-month field test in Uganda and Ethiopia.
+This toolkit facilitates inter-ministerial dialogues to create a coordinated policy environment that supports consumers using Off-Grid Solar to meet their electrification needs.
+The initial draft was completed in April 2021, and the kit is undergoing a twelve-month field test in Uganda and Ethiopia.
 The toolkit will be published during the testing period, incorporating lessons learned.

 - Achieving Energy Access through Off-Grid Solar: The Use of Public Funding will provide government and development partners with a comprehensive overview of the tools available to channel public funding to the off-grid solar sector to accelerate electricity access.
 Recommendations on the design and implementation are distilled from emerging lessons learned, covering World Bank and other development partner experience, supply and demand-side subsidies, and policy and regulatory support.
 The draft was completed in Fiscal Year 2021.
 The final draft was scheduled for peer review in September 2021, and the report’s launch is planned for end of 2022.